Victoria-Bruno/Victoria-Bruno/README.md

 - 👋 Hi, I’m Victoria.
 Aspiring Front-End Developer
 - 🌱 Developing with HTML, CSS, JavaScript, Bootstrap, API and Responsive Web Design
 - 🔜 Learning React
-- 💚 In love with all Tech and Digitalization
+- 💚 In love with all Tech, Digitalization and Design